-While it is true that all couples argue at some point or another, it doesn’t mean that many of these arguments are unavoidable.
+While it is true that all couples argue at some point or another, it doesn’t mean you can’t prevent arguments in the future.

-Some people believe that if couples never argue, it means they are not talking about serious issues.
+Some people believe that if couples never argue, it means they’re not talking about serious issues.
 However, there are ways for couples to have tough conversations that don’t escalate into fights.

-Oftentimes, big conversations turn into arguments because people feel unheard, blamed, ignored, or belittled.
+Oftentimes, big conversations turn into arguments because people feel unheard, blamed, or belittled.

-By being conscious about how you are communicating with your partner, you can help prevent them from experiencing these negative feelings that can lead to arguments.
+By being conscious about how you’re communicating with your partner, you can help prevent them from experiencing the negativity that can lead to arguments.

 Here are five tips to help prevent arguments in your relationship: